-Valuing all children’s language skills and building upon their existing linguistic knowledge is essential to high achievement; alongside the need for carefully planned learning opportunities designed to cover the full range of speaking and listening skills.
+Valuing all children’s language skills and building upon their existing linguistic knowledge is essential to high achievement alongside the need for carefully planned learning opportunities designed to cover the full range of speaking and literacy skills.

-Here at St James’, we pride ourselves on our high levels of presentation as all pupils are encouraged to write neatly and legibly.
-More developed writers, who have adopted and personalised the school’s Penpal Handwriting style, are awarded our prestigious ‘Pen Licence’.
+We have high expectations of our children and this is shown in their pride of their work.
+We try to incorporate writing in all other subjects to maintain high standards.
+Here at St James’, we pride ourselves on our high levels of presentation.
+All pupils are encouraged to write neatly and legibly and all attempts at early writing are praised and encouraged.
+More developed writers, who have adopted and personalised the school’s handwriting style, are awarded our prestigious ‘Pen Licence’.
 Excellent presentation is encouraged within all curriculum areas as a means of ensuring that all work is to the highest standard possible.

 We hold events throughout the year to support children with their English.
 This year children have taken part in two poetry competition held outside the school.
 Twenty of our children had their poems published in the book ‘A Wander in the Woods’ by Woodland Adventures (edited by Wendy Laws).
 Various reading events for the children to enjoy are held during our yearly ‘World Book Day’.

 Children in year 3 visit our local library and given the opportunity to join the library.
 In addition during the summer months they take part in the summer reading where certificates are awarded and presented during our achievement assembly.